AI in Hospitality: Key Facts

 Digital visibility is crucial in hospitality, and AI is changing how marketing teams approach content and engagement.

-Content Generation and Search Optimization
+Content and SEO Optimization

 According to Deloitte, 52% of customers expect generative AI to be used in customer interactions, and 44% believe it will be used for guest engagement.